FilenCloudDienste/filen-desktop-legacy/README.md

 # Filen Desktop Client for Windows, macOS and Linux
-> Crossplatform desktop client written in JavaScript using Electron
+> Crossplatform desktop client written in JavaScript/TypeScript using Electron

 # Contributing translations